-2. Investment Policy
+Investment Policy

-- 2.1 The Trust will invest in a global portfolio which will typically comprise of equities (at least 60%).
-The remainder of the Scheme Property of the Trust may be invested in fixed income assets (which may include government and public securities) and other transferable securities, cash and money market instruments. - 2.2 The composition of the Scheme Property as between equities, fixed income and other asset classes will vary depending on the Investment Managers' assessment of market conditions as well as the economic environment.
-The exposure to equities may fall below 60% during difficult markets. - 2.3 Between 50% and 100% of the above exposure will be gained through the use of collective investment vehicles (including those managed by the Manager or its associates or the Investment Managers or their associates), which may include investment trusts, Exchange Traded Funds and Index Funds.
-Typically regulated collective investment vehicles will be used but unregulated collective investment vehicles will be used but unregulated collective investment vehicles will vary within the FCA Rules.
-The allocation to collective investment vehicles will vary within the range of 50-100% depending on markets and to take advantage of the expertise available via such collective investments. - 2.4 In addition, the Trust may invest in eligible alternatives (e.g. gold and commodities) indirectly via permitted instruments such as collective investment vehicles.
+To achieve the objective, the Trust will have exposure to a global portfolio which will typically comprise at least 60% equities.
+The remainder of the Scheme Property will be invested in fixed income assets (which may include government and public securities), alternative asset classes and cash.

+The composition of the Scheme Property as between equities, fixed income and other asset classes will vary depending on the Investment Managers' assessment of market conditions as well as the economic environment.
+The exposure to equities may fall below 60% during difficult markets.

+The Trust may also invest in other transferable securities, including warrants, money market instruments, deposits, cash or near cash investments and alternatives (i.e. gold, commodities and property).

+Exposure may be gained directly or through the use of both regulated and unregulated collective investment vehicles which can include investment trusts (including those managed by the Manager or its associates or the Investment Managers or their associates).
+Investments in alternatives (i.e. gold, commodities and property) will be made indirectly via permitted investments such as collective investment vehicles.

-2.5 Derivatives will only be used for Efficient Portfolio Management (including hedging), although use is expected to be limited.
+Derivatives may be used for Efficient Portfolio Management, although use is expected to be limited.